 (4.3)

-This means the following effects can be applied for a measurement of a change of capacity for a plate capacitor:
+This means that the following effects can be applied for the measurement of a change in capacitance for a plate capacitor:

-i) Change of a distance between the plates – as described in equation 4.2 there is a non-linear relation between the plate distance and the capacity - an inversely proportional relation between C and d is present which can be used for a measurement of the distance and a linearization with the aid of the differential principle is possible (Hering et al., 2018, p.
-33)
+i) A change in the distance between the plates: as described in Eqn.
+4.2, there is a non-linear relationship between the plate distance and the capacitance—an inversely proportional relationship between C and d is present, which can be used for measurement of the distance, and linearization with the aid of the differential principle is possible (Hering et al., 2018, p.
+33).

-ii) Change of the active area A: due to geometric changes, also the area that is used in the capacitor can change – the correlation between capacity and area is directly linear (Hering et al., 2018, p.
+ii) A change in the active area A: due to geometric changes, the area that is used in the capacitor can also change—the correlation between capacitance and area is directly linear (Hering et al., 2018, p.
 33).

-iii) Change of the permittivity: when another material is between the plates, also the capacity changes – an effect which can be used to measure the material and positions of workpieces just as well as filling level of liquids (Hering et al., 2018, p.
+iii) A change in the permittivity: when another material is between the plates, the capacitance changes—an effect that can be used to measure the material and positions of workpieces as well as the filling level of liquids (Hering et al., 2018, p.
 33).

-The permittivity is highly influenced by the material between the plates as the material determines the characteristics of the electric field between the plates – some examples of the permittivity of different materials are presented in Figure 4-1.
+The permittivity is highly influenced by the material between the plates, as the material determines the characteristics of the electrical field between the plates; some examples of the permittivity of different materials are presented in Figure 4-1.

 Figure 4-1: Permittivity of different materials.